jries/SMAP/LocMoFit/docs/start.md

 # Getting started
 LocMoFit is a tool developed in MATLAB.
 LocMoFit composites a set of classes and functions.
-You can download them [here](https://www.embl.de/download/ries/LocMoFit/) or get it as a part of [SMAP](https://github.com/jries/SMAP/) (super-resolution microscopy analysis platform), a modular analysis platform for SMLM data.
+You can download them [here](https://www.embl.de/download/ries/LocMoFit/) or get them as a part of [SMAP](https://github.com/jries/SMAP/) (super-resolution microscopy analysis platform), a modular analysis platform for SMLM data.
 LocMoFit comes with its graphic user interface only in SMAP.

 LocMoFit can be used in the following ways: